InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 Python Nuitka | https://github.com/Nuitka/Nuitka
 Python PyInstaller | https://pyinstaller.readthedocs.io/en/stable/index.html

+# Preparation
+Windows 10 Client Prep
+On a clean windows 10 installation, Python and Nuitka will need to be installed

+For the Stable version use the following command: python -m pip install -U nuitka

 # Basic Configuration Information
 Updater, Client, and Server python files have a TCP_IP and TCP_PORT that will need to be adjusted to the server that server.py resides on.
 Main and Server python files have a version setting, you will need to adjust that if there are any updates required.